chartbeat-labs/textacy/CONTRIBUTING.md

 Thanks for your interest in contributing!
 This project is maintained by [@bdewilde](https://github.com/bdewilde), and he's always glad to have help.
 Here's a set of guidelines to help get you started.

+## so, you...

-## have a question?
+### have a question?

 First, check around for existing resources.
 Is your question answered in [the docs](https://chartbeat-labs.github.io/textacy), or has it been answered somewhere else, like [StackOverflow](https://stackoverflow.com/search?q=textacy)?
 If not, consider your question: Is it of general interest and probably *should* be addressed in the docs?
 Please submit an issue that explains the question in context and where you see it fitting into the documentation.
 If, instead, it's a specific question about your code, StackOverflow may be a better forum for finding answers.
 Tag your post with `textacy` and `python` so that others may find it more easily.

-## found a bug?
+### found a bug?

 Search [GitHub issues](https://github.com/chartbeat-labs/textacy/issues) to see if it's already been reported.
 If you find an open issue that seems like the thing you're experiencing, please add a comment there; if you find a relevant closed issue but aren't satisfied with its resolution, open a new issue and link back to it in the body of your message; if you're the first to report this bug, please submit an issue explaining the problem and a minimal code example showing how to reproduce it.
+If you've found a bug *and* know how to fix it, please submit a pull request with the necessary changes — and be sure to follow this project's code conventions and link to any related issues, if they exist.

-## want to make some changes?
+### want to make some changes?

-If you've found a bug *and* know how to fix it, please submit a pull request with the necessary changes — and be sure to link to any related issues, if they exist.
-If you'd like to suggest new functionality or other enhancements, please open an issue that briefly outlines the motivation for and scope of your proposal, giving the maintainer and other users a chance to weigh in.
+If you'd like to request new or change existing functionality, first check the [GitHub issues](https://github.com/chartbeat-labs/textacy/issues) to see if it's already come up.
+If so, feel free to chime in on the existing issue; if not, open a new issue that briefly outlines the motivation for and scope of your proposal, giving the maintainer and other users a chance to weigh in.
 If there's support for the idea and you'd like to implement it yourself, please follow the code conventions and submit your changes via pull request.
+Otherwise, please wait patiently for someone to take up the idea and get it incorporated into the project.

 ## opening an issue

 Use an appropriate template (if available) when [creating your issue](https://github.com/chartbeat-labs/textacy/issues/new/choose), and fill it out completely.
 Be sure to include a clear and descriptive title, and sufficient information for someone else to understand and reproduce the problem.
-A minimal code sample and/or executable test case demonstrating expected behavior is particularly helpful for diagnosing and resolving bugs.
+A minimal code sample and/or executable test case demonstrating expected behavior is particularly helpful for diagnosing and resolving bugs — and don't forget to include details on your dev environment!
 If you need to include a lot of code or a long traceback, you can wrap the content in `<details>` and `</details>` tags to collapse the content, making it easier to read and follow.

-## opening a pull request

-TODO
+## development workflow

+1. **Fork the project & clone it locally:** Click the "Fork" button in the header of the [GitHub repository](https://github.com/chartbeat-labs/textacy), creating a copy of `textacy` in your GitHub account.
+To get a working copy on your local machine, you have to clone your fork.
+Click the "Clone or Download" button in the right-hand side bar, then append its output to the `git clone` command.

+        $ git clone git@github.com:YOUR_USERNAME/textacy.git

+1. **Create an upstream remote and sync your local copy:** Connect your local copy to the original "upstream" repository by adding it as a remote.

+        $ cd textacy
+        $ git remote add upstream git@github.com:chartbeat-labs/textacy.git

+    You should now have two remotes: read/write-able `origin` points to your GitHub fork, and a read-only `upstream` points to the original repo.
+Be sure to [keep your fork in sync](https://help.github.com/en/articles/syncing-a-fork) with the original, reducing the likelihood of merge conflicts later on.

+1. **Create a branch for each piece of work:** Branch off `master` for each bugfix or feature that you're working on.
+Give your branch a descriptive, meaningful name like `bugfix-for-issue-1234` or `improve-io-performance`, so others know at a glance what you're working on.

+        $ git checkout master
+        $ git pull upstream master && git push origin master
+        $ git checkout -b my-descriptive-branch-name

+    At this point, you may want to install your version of `textacy`.
+It's usually best to do this within a dedicated virtual environment; use whichever tool you're most comfortable with, such as `virtualenv`, `pyenv`, or `conda`.

+        $ pyenv virtualenv 3.7.0 textacy-my-descriptive-branch-name
+        $ pip install -e .

+1. **Implement your changes:** Use your preferred text editor to modify the `textacy` source code.
+Be sure to keep your changes focused and in scope, and follow the coding conventions described below!
+Document your code as you write it.
+Run your changes against any existing tests and add new ones as needed to validate your changes; make sure you don’t accidentally break existing functionality!
+1. **Push commits to your forked repository:** Group changes into atomic git commits, then push them to your `origin` repository.
+There's no need to wait until all changes are final before pushing — it's always good to have a backup, in case something goes wrong in your local copy.

+        $ git push origin my-descriptive-branch-name

+1. **Open a new Pull Request in GitHub:** When you're ready to submit your changes to the main repo, navigate to your forked repository on GitHub.
+Switch to your working branch then click "New pull request"; alternatively, if you recently pushed, you may see a banner at the top of the repo with a "Compare & pull request" button, which you can click on to initiate the same process.
+Fill out the PR template completely and clearly, confirm that code "diff" is as expected, then submit the PR.
+1. **Respond to any code review feedback:** At this point, @bdewilde will review your work and either request additional changes/clarification or approve your work.
+There may be some necessary back-and-forth; please do your best to be responsive.
+If you haven’t gotten a response in a week or so, please politely nudge him in the same thread — thanks in advance for your patience!

 ## conventions